-Percentage of U.S. households within each age group, 2008-2014
+Percentage of U.S. households within each age group, 12008-2015

-1 Age is based on the age of the sole or co-decisionmaker for household saving and investing.
+&lt;sup>1 Age is based on the age of the sole or co-decisionmaker for household saving and investing.

-2 In 2014, the Annual Mutual Fund Shareholder Tracking Survey was revised to include a dual frame random digit dial (RDD) sample design.
+&lt;sup>2 Starting in 2014, the Annual Mutual Fund Shareholder Tracking Survey was revised to include a dual frame random digit dial (RDD) sample design.
 In prior years, the survey used a landline RDD sampling frame.
-Please see the callout box on page 4 for a discussion on the revision to the survey methodology and the effect of that revision on the results.
+Please see the callout box on page 4 for a discussion of the revision to the survey methodology and the effect of that revision on the results.